 8. Teaching men how to help their friends and neighbors behave better towards their women by avoiding any act that disparages women, tell a funny story about violence, or neglect a woman who is beaten-up.

-9. Develop strategies that assist music producers, movie companies, Internet businesses, video game producers, and TV stations to talk about the issues of domestic violence.
+9. How to solve domestic violence problem in society?
+Spread awareness using a medium that reaches the mass.
+Develop strategies that assist music producers, movie companies, Internet businesses, video game producers, and TV stations to talk about the issues of domestic violence.

-10. Start the victims of domestic violence safety campaign in workplaces, neighborhoods, schools or places of worship.
+10. If you are wondering, ‘how can we stop domestic violence’ then you can start victims of domestic violence safety campaign in workplaces, neighborhoods, schools or places of worship.

 12. Train medical doctors and other healthcare providers on domestic violence and stick to the investigative and treatment guidelines about domestic violence, child abuse, elder abuse formulated by the American Medical Association.

 13. Another great way to put a stop to the issues of domestic violence is to train as many people as possible in the community about Domestic Violence, how it impacts the lives of individuals and the community at large.
+The answer to the question of how to end domestic violence is educating the community about this.
 This can be carried out in partnership with local Domestic Violence shelter, women groups or police community outreach officers who will be engaged to work in the community, local schools and local businesses to plan and give talks, organize town hall meetings and other group sessions to discuss the issue of domestic violence.

 14. Programs that teach women how to be economically independent and aware, to ensure that women running away from issues of domestic abuse are not forced back into the relationship out of sheer helplessness.